Mark Betram/U.S. Fish and Wildlife

 Visitors who encounter a bear should keep their distance for safety and respect for themselves and the animal.
 If visitors see a black bear in undeveloped areas, they should remain at least 50 yards from it.
 If they encounter a bear in developed areas, they should stand their ground and scare the bear away by raising their arms and making very loud noises.
 Black bears may show dominance by bluff charging, especially when guarding food or cubs.
 Attacks are rare, and no one has been killed or seriously injured by a black bear in Yosemite.

 Park managers attempt to preserve this species that can be negatively affected by humans.
 First, visitors should drive the speed limit, reminded by signage placed where a bear has been hit by a vehicle.
 Next, visitors should avoid poor food storage practices.
-Management efforts by groups like the Wildlife Conservation Society study how to better make humans aware of their actions.
+Researchers study how to better make humans aware of their actions.
 (Academic Reports: Read about human-bear interaction.)

 Bear management attitudes have changed since the early days of the park's history when little was done to keep bears from becoming conditioned to human food.
 Decades ago, the National Park Service maintained several bear feeding areas in the park where bears were fed for entertainment reasons.